-NATIONAL HARBOR, Md. – Secure Web gateways offer many different features to protect enterprises from Web-borne threats, but one CISO says a successful implementation
+NATIONAL HARBOR, Md. – Secure Web gateways offer many different features to protect enterprises from Web-borne threats, but one CISO says a successful implementation depends on isolating the one feature that matters most.

 At Gartner Inc.'s Security and Risk Management Summit this week, Logan Kleier, chief information security officer for the city of Portland, Ore., discussed his organization's secure Web gateway selection and implementation.
 He said every secure Web gateway product has a unique set of core competencies, and above all else, a customer must identify its must-have feature and ensure the product it chooses is built around that feature.